 This course provides instruction for students desiring a career in animal medicine.
 Topics include proper veterinary practice management and client relations, pharmacy and laboratory procedure, advanced animal care, and surgical/radiological procedures.
-Applied mathematics, science and writing are integrated throughout the curriculum. .
+Applied mathematics, science and writing are integrated throughout the curriculum.
 Advanced FFA leadership will be infused throughout the curriculum to develop the student's ability to work with the public.
-All aspects of this course will feature hands-on skill sets designed to enhance experiential learning. .
-English language arts, mathematics, and science are reinforced. .
-Work-b-based learning strategies appropriate for this course are cooperative education, internship, mentorship, service learning job shadowing and supervised agricultural experience.
+All aspects of this course will feature hands-on skill sets designed to enhance experiential learning.
+English language arts, mathematics, and science are reinforced.
+Work-b-based learning strategies appropriate for this course are cooperative education, internship, mentorship, service-learning job shadowing and supervised agricultural experience.
 FFA competitive events, community service, and leadership activities provide the opportunity to apply essential standards and workplace readiness skill through authentic experiences.
-Students who wish to take the Veterinary Assisting Exam developed by Texas Veterinary Medical Association to be a Certified Veterinary Assistant (CVA) Level 1 should complete an additional 500 hours of supervised agricultural experience (SAE) during their three animal science courses. .
-Two hundred SAE hours focus on the care and management of animals; will be substantiated by records, and conducted under the direct supervision of the agricultural teacher.
-Hours may be earned any time during the year including summer months. .
-An additional 300 hours of supervised agricultural experience (worked based learning) will be conducted as an internship program in animal medicine under the supervision of a including summer months.
-ANS 110 ANIMAL SCIENCE licensed veterinarian or certified veterinary technician who will attest that participating students have mastered a standard set of skills used in animal medicine as identified by the cooperating teacher.
-Hours may be earned any time during the year
+Students who wish to take the Veterinary Assisting Exam developed by Texas Veterinary Medical Association to be a Certified Veterinary Assistant (CVA) Level 1 should complete an additional 500 hours of supervised agricultural experience (SAE) during their three animal science courses.
+Two hundred SAE hours focus on the care and management of animals; will be substantiated by records and conducted under the direct supervision of the agricultural teacher.
+Hours may be earned any time during the year including summer months.
+An additional 300 hours of supervised agricultural experience (worked based learning) will be conducted as licensed veterinarian or certified veterinary technician who will attest that participating students have mastered a standard set of skills used in animal medicine as identified by the cooperating teacher.
+Hours may be earned any time during the year including summer months.